-The typical Classrooms in the overall facility are equipped with T-8 lay-in 2x4 fluorescent fixtures with dual level switching.
+The typical Classrooms in the overall facility are equipped with T-8 lay-in 2x4 fluorescent fixtures with multi-level switching.
 Classroom fixtures are Description: in good condition, providing an average illumination of 32 FC, which is less than the 50 FC recommended by the OSDM.
 The typical Corridors in the overall facility are equipped with T-8 lay-in 2x4 fluorescent fixtures with single level switching.
-Corridor fixtures are in good condition, providing an average illumination of 6 FC, which is less than the 20 FC recommended by the OSDM.
-The Primary Gymnasium spaces are equipped with pendant T-8 2x4 fluorescent fixture type lighting, in good condition, providing an average illumination of 64 FC, thus complying with the 50 ES FC recommended by the OSDM.
-The Media Center is equipped with lay-in 2x4 T-8 fluorescent fixture type lighting in good condition, providing an average illumination of 24 FC, which is less than the 50 FC recommended by the OSDM.
+Corridor fixtures are in good condition, providing an average illumination of 15 FC, which is less than the 20 FC recommended by the OSDM.
+The Primary Gymnasium spaces are equipped with T-8 2x4 pendant mount fluorescent fixture type lighting, in good condition, providing an average illumination of 45 FC, which is less than the 50 ES FC recommended by the OSDM.
+The Media Center is equipped with lay-in 2x4 T-8 fluorescent fixture type lighting in good condition, providing an average illumination of 31 FC, which is less than the 50 FC recommended by the OSDM.
 The Student Dining spaces are equipped with lay-in 2x4 T-8 fluorescent fixture type lighting with multi-level switching.
-Student Dining fixtures are in good condition, providing an average illumination of 12 FC, which is less than the 50 FC recommended by the OSDM.
-The Kitchen spaces are equipped with 1x4 surface mount T-8 fluorescent fixture type lighting with multi-level switching.
-Kitchen fixtures are in good condition, providing an average illumination of 65 FC, which is less than the 75-80 FC recommended by the OSDM.
-The Service Areas in the overall facility are equipped with 1x4 suspended and surface mount T-8 fluorescent fixture type lighting in good condition.
+Student Dining fixtures are in poor condition, providing an average illumination of 32 FC, which is less than the 50 FC recommended by the OSDM.
+The Kitchen spaces are equipped with 1x4 surface mount T-8 fluorescent fixture type lighting with single level switching.
+Kitchen fixtures are in good condition, providing an average illumination of 74 FC, which is less than the 75-80 FC recommended by the OSDM.
+The Service Areas in the overall facility are equipped with lay-in 2x4 T-8 fluorescent fixture type lighting in good condition.
 The typical Administrative spaces in the overall facility are equipped with lay-in 2x4 T-8 fluorescent fixture type lighting in good condition, providing adequate illumination based on OSDM requirements.
-The overall lighting systems of the facility are not compliant with Ohio School Design Manual requirements due to inadequate lighting levels and lack of multi-level switching.
+The overall lighting systems of the facility are not fully compliant with Ohio School Design Manual requirements due to inadequate lighting levels and lack of multi-level switching.